Sleep Apnea

 Losing Some Sleep Is a Big Problem

 Simply put, your body and brain need sleep.
 Without rest, your body doesn’t heal as well.
 Your mind will also be fatigued.
-When you are sleep deprived from sleep apnea, you face immediate problems like irritability, fatigue, inattention, mood swings, being prone to mistakes, and even increased risk of car accidents.
+When you are sleep deprived from sleep apnea, you face immediate problems like irritability, fatigue, inattention, mood swings, being prone to mistakes, and even an increased risk of car accidents.
 Your work and social life will soon start to suffer.

 Those are just the short-term problems.
 In the long term, people with sleep apnea face depression, hypertension, type 2 diabetes, and heart disease.
 Because of the lack of oxygen levels and rest, sleep apnea can have a serious impact on your health.